-Reference is made to the OLF/NR "Manual for application for Acknowledgement of Compliance (AoC)", Revision 03, dated 1 July 2006 as a recognised standard for qualification and documentation of mobile facilities in connection with application for AoC.
-Furthermore, reference is made to the OLF/NR "Recommended guidelines for acceptance and operation of mobile facilities with Acknowledgement of Compliance (AoC), or which have started the application process for AoC" Revision 02, dated 1 July 2006.

-The International Association of Drilling Contractors' (IADC) "North West European HSE Case Guidelines for MODUs", Revision 3.3, dated 9 October 2007, is also recommended for use as a standard.
+Reference is made to the Norwegian Oil and Gas' "065 - Handbook for application for Acknowledgement of Compliance (AoC)", Revision 4, dated 1 January 2011 as a recognised standard for qualification and documentation of mobile facilities in connection with application for AoC.
+Furthermore, reference is made to the Norwegian Oil and Gas' "Recommended guidelines for acceptance and operation of mobile facilities holding, or in the process of applying for Acknowledgement of Compliance (AoC)" Revision 3, dated 1 January 2011.The International Association of Drilling Contractors' (IADC) "North West European HSE Case Guidelines for MODUs", Revision 3.4, dated 1 November 2011, is also recommended for use as a standard for mobile facilities.

-Documentation in the early phase
+Re Section 26 Documentation in the early phase